emisaacson/streamer/README.md

 * You need to fork this repo and manually change configuration files if you want a different stack than you get out of the box (but it's not hard).

+* Firewall rules in the cloudformation template are very liberal (e.g. Salt minion ports are 0.0.0.0/0 because it doesn't know anything about your setup).
+These could be parameterized but would it raise the barrier to of entry.
+Since Salt does it own authentication it doesn't seem so terrible, considering the use case.

 * Not efficient.
 The main transcoding server is HUGE and runs a couple hundred threads of FFMPEG simultaneously.
 If you're broadcasting an event for a couple hours it won't cost more than a few dollars but in the name of all that is holy do not forget to turn these servers off when you are